rundeck/rundeck/docs/en/administration/09-authentication.md

 Finally, in your `ldap-activedirectory.conf` be sure to change the *providerUrl* to be `ldaps://ad-server`.
 Including the port is optional as the default is 636.

-#### Redundant Connection Options

-*providerUrl* can take multiple, space delimited, urls.
-For example:

-     providerUrl=ldaps://ad1 ldaps://ad2

-Use this to provide connection redundancy if a particular host is unavailable.

 ### PAM

 Rundeck includes a [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) JAAS login module, which uses [libpam4j](https://github.com/kohsuke/libpam4j) to authenticate.